Pete Davidson: Space flight

-In March 2022, spaceflight company Blue Origin announced that Davidson would be an "honorary guest" alongside five paying customers onboard NS-20, a suborbital flight of its New Shepard craft planned for later that month.
-However, the flight was rescheduled, and Blue Origin announced that Davidson was "no longer able" to join the crew of the craft.
+In March 2022, spaceflight company Blue Origin announced that Davidson would be an "honorary guest" alongside five paying customers onboard NS-20, a suborbital flight of its New Shepard craft planned for later that month, but the flight was rescheduled, and Blue Origin announced that Davidson was "no longer able" to join the crew of the craft.

+Car crash incident

+On March 4, 2023, Davidson crashed his car into a house while driving late at night.
+No one was injured in the crash.
+He was later charged with a misdemeanor for "reckless driving", and agreed to complete 50 hours of community service and attend 12 hours of traffic school as part of a diversion program.

 Controversies

-Catholic Church
+Catholic Church–R. Kelly comparison

-The Roman Catholic Diocese of Brooklyn demanded an apology from Davidson in March 2019, after an SNL sketch where he compared the Catholic Church to R. Kelly, an entertainer who had been accused of pedophilia.
+The Roman Catholic Diocese of Brooklyn demanded an apology from Davidson in March 2019 after an SNL sketch in which he compared the Catholic Church to R. Kelly, an entertainer who had been convicted of pedophilia.
 In the sketch, Davidson said, "[Kelly] is a monster and he should go to jail forever.
 But if you support the Catholic Church, isn't that like the same thing as being an R. Kelly fan?
 I don't really see the difference, except for one's music is significantly better."
-In a statement posted on its website, the diocese criticized the "disgraceful and offensive skit" and added, "The faithful of our Church are disgusted by the harassment by those in news and entertainment, and this sketch offends millions.
+In a statement on its website, the diocese criticized the "disgraceful and offensive skit" and added, "The faithful of our Church are disgusted by the harassment by those in news and entertainment, and this sketch offends millions.
 The mockery of this difficult time in the Church's history serves no purpose."
 Davidson's comments came after the Diocese of Brooklyn and Queens agreed to a record $27.5 million settlement for sex abuse allegations in September 2018.